G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

 \subsection{Relation to $G^{\U}$-stable equivalences}

-We are now ready for: \begin{Theorem} Every $\upi_*^{\U}$-isomorphism of $G$-symmetric spectra is a $G^{\U}$-stable equivalence. \end{Theorem} \begin{proof} The proof is an equivariant analog of the argument in \cite[Theorem 3.1.11]{HSS00}.
-We first show the following special case: If a $G$-symmetric spectrum of spaces has trivial homotopy groups, it is $G^{\U}$-stably contractible.
-So we let $X$ be such a $G$-symmetric spectrum.
-By Corollary \ref{cor:shpiiso} we know that all shifts $sh^MX$ along finite $G$-subsets $M$ of $\U$ also have trivial homotopy groups and so by Lemma \ref{lem:omu} the spectrum $\Omega^{\U}sh^{\U}X$ is $G^{\U}$-level contractible and in particular $G^{\U}$-stably contractible.
+We are now ready for: \begin{Theorem} Every $\upi_*^{\U}$-isomorphism of $G$-symmetric spectra is a $G^{\U}$-stable equivalence. \end{Theorem} \begin{proof} By Proposition \ref{prop:ggeo} it suffices to show the topological case.
+The proof is an equivariant analog of the argument in \cite[Thm.
+3.1.11]{HSS00}.
+So let $f:X\to Y$ be a $\upi_*$-isomorphism.
+By Corollary \ref{cor:shpiiso} we know that all shifts $sh^Mf$ along finite $G$-subsets $M$ of $\U$ are also $\upi_*$-isomorphisms.
+So by Lemma \ref{lem:omu} (and the same argument as in the proof of Proposition \ref{prop:semiomega} to deal with the non-basepoint components) we see that $\Omega^{\U} sh^{\U}f$ is a $G^{\U}$-level equivalence and in particular a $G^{\U}$-stable equivalence.